LeaDevelop/leadevelop-sentry-unreal/README.md

+**Status update**
+- release version on the way for unreal crash reporter, currently tests on 5.6.1 passed and will also test on 5.7.1.
+  - If there is any interest either expressed directly or via stars I'll continue expand else I'll public archive the version after March 2026.
+- pre-release versions are functional but not optimal.
+Initial development focused on getting it working and me getting better understanding; future versions will follow UE conventions better 🤞🤓

 # LeaDevelop sentry-unreal enhancements - UE plugin

 During summer 2025 I was exploring the source of the Sentry Unreal plugin and started adding custom tags to my self-hosted instance where I'm experimenting and prototyping different options.
 I started by editing a Sentry's subsystem but the more I changed, the more I realized this is not ideal for maintenance, which is what lead to creating own plugin.